Audio letter

 An audio letter is an audio recording sent by postal mail to a recipient.
 The practice was more common when charges for long-distance telephone services were higher and before the widespread use of the Internet.
+There used to be dedicated booths where such recordings could be recorded on a small flexible phonograph disc for mailing for a small fee.

 Discovered audio recordings offer a unique perspective into that time period and have often been used to present historical context in modern-day radio and television programs.

 Media

 Media used in recording audio letters include: